mmig/libflac.js/README.md

    ```

-## Building *nix (libflac 1.3.2)
+### Building *nix (libflac 1.3.2)

-For libflac version 1.3.2, the sources / configuration requires some changes, before libflac.js can be successfully be built.
+For libflac version 1.3.2, the sources / configuration require some changes, before libflac.js can be successfully built.

  * in `flac-1.3.2/Makefile.in` at line 400, disable (or remove) the last entry `microbench` in the line, e.g. change to:
    ```